 EMS Transfer of Care Times.
-EMS-to-Emergency Department transfer of care times have gradually improved since reaching significantly high levels in early January, 2022.
-MIEMSS encourages leaders to continue collaborative discussions with hospitals on strategies to transfer care from EMS to hospital staff in an efficient fashion.
+EMS-to-Emergency Department transfer of care times have gradually improved since reaching high levels in early January 2022.
+MIEMSS continues to closely monitor transfer of care times, and sends weekly reports to hospitals upon their request.
+We encourage leaders to continue collaborative discussions with hospitals on strategies to transfer care from EMS to hospital staff in an efficient fashion.
 In addition, MIEMSS will keep the following tools available for use by EMS clinicians:

 - Pandemic Triage Protocol.
-This protocol is a safe and effective measure for evaluating patients with a likely viral syndrome who may be able to remain at home and advising them about self-care. - Direct to Triage Protocol.
+This protocol is a safe and effective measure for evaluating patients with a likely viral syndrome who may be able to remain at home and advising them about selfcare. - Direct to Triage Protocol.
 This protocol enables delivery of stable patients to the ED triage waiting area.
 Of note, it is important that the patient report be conveyed to nursing staff when using this protocol.